WrathMuffin/GRA-INTRO-Shader-Progress-Project/README.md

 In our game there is one dynamic, prop introduced which are these hanging wires that subtly sway in the air and spark blue particles.
 This particular shader effect was applied to it along with two others, but for here this wire is meant to have some shininess to it like what the PBR shader is supposed to do.
 This was simply accomplished by using the same texture for the albedo/base texture being used on the object, and multiplying it with the math for the specular lighting effect.
 The specular itself was accomplished by finding the dot product between the sum of the view direction and main light direction along with the object normals in world space, and them saturating the result and plugging it to the power node so that a property can control the size of the shine, and you multiply it with a color property to change how it looks and then multiply it with the texture and another property that controls the brightness to be more noticable.
 THis can finally be added to the final output in the fragment shader.
 <img width="1342" height="620" alt="image" src="https://github.com/user-attachments/assets/78c1b791-a288-423c-a06a-0694a3e4400f" />

 Using the metallic effect:

 <img width="565" height="601" alt="image" src="https://github.com/user-attachments/assets/af99146d-2d40-4455-a7c4-a649d6c4b40e" />

 Without using the metallic effect:

 <img width="187" height="595" alt="image" src="https://github.com/user-attachments/assets/a9816c97-900d-49fd-bc91-881cd933be22" />

+The reason this was used for this environmental prop, was that this wire is supposed to be shinny to make it more visually interesting in appearance, as it makes it look like the light in the environment is reflecting off and illuminating it which adds a bit of immersion in how it looks.
+Also, the shinny appearence ties into computers with generally being more plastic and smooth, and wires are related to technology in general so the smoothness emphasizes that aspect more.